Islamic Dawa Party: Iranian Islamic Revolution and US Embassy Bombing

 Dawa supported the Islamic Revolution in Iran and in turn received support from the Iranian government.
 During the Iran–Iraq War, Iran backed a Dawa insurgency against Saddam Hussein's Ba'athist government in Iraq.
 In 1979, Dawa moved its headquarters to Tehran, the capital of Iran.
 It bombed the Iraqi Embassy in Beirut in December 1981, the first of its international attacks.
 Dawa party was thought to have been behind the bombing of the US embassy in Kuwait as well as other installations as punishment of Kuwait, America and France's military and financial assistance to Iraq in its war against Iran (see 1983 Kuwait bombings).
-One of those convicted for the bombing was Jamal Jafaar Mohammed, a member of Iraq's parliament and military commander of the Popular Mobilization Forces.
+One of those convicted for the bombing was Abu Mahdi al-Muhandis, a member of Iraq's parliament and military commander of the Popular Mobilization Forces.

 Despite this cooperation, al-Sadr's and Khomeini's visions of an Islamic Republic differed sharply in certain respects.
 While Khomeini argued the power of the state should rest with the ulema, Al-Dawa supported the notion of power resting with the ummah, or in other words, the people.
 This disagreement was one factor that led to the formation of SCIRI as a separate group from Al-Dawa.
 Al-Dawa claimed to have many Sunni members in the 1980s and coordinated with several Sunni Islamist groups at that stage.
 On 31 March 1980, the Ba'athist regime's Revolutionary Command Council passed a law sentencing to death all past and present members of the Dawa party, its affiliated organizations, and people working for its goals.
 This was soon followed by a renewed and relentless purge of alleged and actual party members, with estimates varying on the numbers executed due to the secretive nature of the Iraqi regime.